 - impose an administrative fine;

-- censure the dentist/hygienist;
+- censure you;

-- place the dentist/hygienist on probation;
+- place you on probation;

-- suspend the license; and/or
+- suspend your license; and/or

-- revoke the license
+- revoke your license

 4. Fighting discipline by the Colorado Dental Board